smash-transport/smash-vhlle-hybrid/README.md

 #### The afterburner section

 * `Input_file`<br>
-  As other stages, the afterburner run needs as well an additional input file which contains the initial particles list.
+  As other stages, the afterburner run needs an additional input file as well, one which contains the sampled particles list.
   This is the main output of the previous sampler stage and, therefore, if not specified, a *particle_lists.oscar* file is expected to exist in the ***Sampler*** output sub-folder with the same `Run_ID`.
   However, using this key, any file can be specified and used.
 * `Add_spectators_from_IC`<br>